"The attack on Leonid Volkov demonstrates the logic of terror that the Kremlin spreads throughout the world" - ArcticToday

 The attack left Leonid Volkov with a broken arm, but he was soon to announce Wednesday morning that “we will work and we will not give up.”

-“They wanted to make a chop out of me,” Volkov told Novaya Gazeta Europa, an exile newspaper that left Moscow after censorship laws were introduced and now publishes from Riga.
+“They wanted to make a chop out of me,” Volkov said in a video-record message on Telegram.

 Volkov (43) returned from hospital after having checks done.